ebzzry/ebzzry.github.io/src/ugarit.md

 $ dd if=/dev/random bs=32 count=1 2>/dev/null | od -An -tx1 | tr -d ' \t\n'
 ```

-After you run those commands, you'll create the config file,
+After you run those commands, you’ll create the config file,
 `ugarit.conf`.
-To make it consistent with the example above, you'll
+To make it consistent with the example above, you’ll
 store it inside `/ugarit`:

 ```bash